FloTheSysadmin/VSHG/README.md

 -------------

 VSHG is a standalone Addon for GPG ( Gnu privacy guard ) .
-It uses the sha384 hash function for the password and AES256 for the final encryption .
+It uses the sha384 and Argon2 hash function for the password and AES256 for the final encryption .
 And also a standard Iteration of 500X .
 It uses True random 12 byte salts .